February 20, 2018

 Where else?
 Tackle the Kicking Horse River in Golden or the waters of the mighty Fraser River.

 The 23-kilometre (14-mile) backcountry trek to view Mount Robson—the highest peak in the Canadian Rockies—towering over Berg Lake is a bucket-list hike for trekking enthusiasts.
-Before reaching the lake, the trail passes through three bio-climatic zones, traces around Mount Robson, and peaks at the Berg Lake campground.
+Before reaching the lake, the trail passes through three bio-climatic zones, traces around Mount Robson, passes Emperor Falls, and peaks at the Berg Lake campground.
 Here you can view icebergs that have broken off the Berg Glacier floating in the turquoise water.
 This is a popular trail, so don’t forget to reserve your spot well in advance.

 Where else?
 Try hiking one of these five alternatives to BC’s iconic hikes.

 More than 100 scattered isles off the west coast of Vancouver Island make up the Broken Group, part of Pacific Rim National Park Reserve.
 Paddlers can glide past tide pools full of life and camp on sandy shores, all the while watching for eagles, sea lions, grey whales, and black bears.
 Outfitters offer experiences from one-day trips to multi-day adventures on the sea.
 The crystal-clear water close to shore may have you thinking you’ve paddled yourself to the tropics.